For the best frequency response use a strain gauge pressure transducer that provides a mV output without any amplification.

 In the case of dynamic response it is true to say that less is more when it comes to conditioning the output signal of a pressure sensor for optimum frequency response.

-- Vacuum insulation 15 psi absolute range millivolt output pressure sensor for air extraction use
+- 100 psig range mV/V output air pressure sensor for food processing use

 Request info on mv output pressure sensor products for your application.